Vibronav/acquisition/README.md

   -h, --help            show this help message and exit --video-path VIDEO_PATH
+                        Path to folder with videos --marker-length MARKER_LENGTH
+                        Length of the Aruco marker in cm (default: 4.0 cm)
-                        Path to folder with videos --recursive           Flag to run recursively in subfolders of video-path (good for annotating all
+  --recursive           Flag to run recursively in subfolders of video-path (good for annotating all
                         videos in dataset)
   --display             If true will display tracker on video